CraftAmplify/craftamplify-task-app/README.md

 ## Contributing

-This is a sample application designed for learning and demonstration purposes.
+This application is designed for learning and demonstration purposes.
 Feel free to experiment with the code and explore different features and implementations.